EliaFantini/CS-401-Applied-Data-Analysis-Project-2021/README.md

 #### Method:

-To get an initial understanding of what topics do politicians often mention, we performed a word frequency analysis (see `frequency_analysis.ipynb`).
+To get an initial understanding of what topics do politicians often mention, we performed a word frequency analysis.
 The results are visualized in the figure below:
 ![Wordcloud for politicans](figures/wordcloud_all.png)

 To achieve that, we first tried to use a transfer-learning approach: train a classifier on the data obtained from the [Manifesto-Project dataset](https://manifestoproject.wzb.eu), which provides sentences of the two parties' manifestos over years 2012, 2016, and 2020, labeled manually by experts to one of fifteen different topics/categories.
 Unfortunately, the data was too different from ours and thus the resulting accuracy was not satisfying.